emz1003/shell-emz1003/README.md

 Bugs: <br />
   -When you do ./program < TEST_COMMANDS.txt, it prints out our shell directory many times in the beginning and end of the file, not sure why <br />
   -When you do ./program < TEST_COMMANDS.txt, it could also stop at the redirect test, even though redirecting works normally <br />
-  -After we replaced the home directory with ~/, seg faults occur if you enter a blank line into the shell
+  -After we replaced the home directory with ~/, seg faults occur if you enter a blank line into the shell <br />

 Files & Function Headers: